jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 List of SGB and Analogue Pocket enhanced titles:
 * Adventures of Lolo
 * Alleyway
-* Arcade Classics No 1: Missle Command & Asteroids
+* Arcade Classics No 1: Missile Command & Asteroids
 * Arcade Classics No 2: Centipede and Millipede
 * Balloon kid
 * Baseball